guhansiyer/checkmate/README.md

 ## Introduction

 checkmate is an automated scorekeeper that provides the benefits of internet chess servers for over-the-board games of chess.
-Using a compatible device's integrated camera, checkmate recognizes piece movement and will denote a move in proper notation to a text file upon detection.
+Using a compatible device's integrated camera, checkmate recognizes piece movement and denotes moves in proper notation to a text file upon detection.
 When a game ends, checkmate uploads the aforementioned text file to the popular server Lichess for analysis through the Stockfish engine.

 ## Installation